texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Article 18.01., CCP defines a search warrant as a written order issued by a magistrate (in his capacity as a judge) and directed to only peace officers and law enforcement personnel.
 It gives them legal and unequivocal power to search for any property or item, seize the said item, and bring the confiscated item before the court.
 Under the CCP, search warrants will only be issued where an affidavit is provided that shows sufficient facts to establish probable cause for the search.

-- A property or possession which is contraband under the law;
+• A property or possession that is contraband under the law.

 The affidavit supporting the search warrant must prove a factual rationale for concluding that there is an excellent chance that a search will uncover incriminating material.
 The affidavit must contain facts, not mere speculations.
 The magistrate can choose to examine the officer/applicant for a search warrant and any person whose testimony the application is based on under oath.
 Only the items listed in the search warrant and in Article 18.02. may be seized.